enigma-io/ahs-acs/README.md

 /usr/lib/postgresql/9.3/bin/initdb -D /mnt/postgresql
 ```

-Exit and restart postgres
+Now, exit from the postgres user role and restart PostgreSQL so that it can register the changes you made.

 ```
 exit
 sudo service postgresql restart
 ```

-You should now be able to log into postgresql as the user `postgres`:
+You should now be able to log into postgresql as the user `postgres` by entering:

 ```
 sudo su postgres